aroberge/python_experiments/README.md

 ---------

-This version is more robust in being able to deal with extra spaces in "from __experimental__ import" and is capable of running a script as though it was run from the command line instead of just when it is imported.
+This version is more robust in being able to deal with extra spaces in "from __experimental__ import" and does not require this line to be the first one in the script; it is also capable of running a script as though it was run from the command line instead of just when it is imported.